NBPub/GoogleLocationUtility/docs/geoTag.md

 ![report3](/docs/images/geoTag_report_3.png)

+*Markers are placed at the location matches, lines are drawn from the previously tagged location, if applicable.*

 ![report4](/docs/images/geoTag_report_4.png)

-*Markers are placed at the location matches, lines are drawn from the previously tagged location, if applicable.*
+*Image marker/line visibility can be toggled in the legend.
+Relevant information is provided when hovering on markers (location matches) or line origins (existing tags).*

 </details>

 ---